Communication studies internet studies social media political economy of communication community and international development

 I am pleased to be working with the Arts Resource Centre at the University of Alberta on a new initiative using Mastodon to establish a decentralized social media infrastructure for supporting research on community-based alternatives to big tech.
 Please get in touch if you are interested in knowing more about it.

 Prerequisite: SOC 100 or consent of the instructor.
 Note: Consult the Department for any additional prerequisites.
-Course may be taken more than once if topic(s) vary.Winter Term 2022
+Course may be taken more than once if topic(s) vary.Fall Term 2022